-Hours attempted G. P. A
+Hours attempted G.P.A.

 1 - 29 1.50

 30 - 59 1.75

 60 or more 2.00

-Students who fall below the minimum required GPA will be placed on academic probation and will continue to be eligible to receive financial aid under this policy, assuming that they meet the Quantitative Standards outlined below.
+Students who fall below the minimum required GPA will be placed on academic probation, will be required to follow an approved academic plan, and will continue to be eligible to receive financial aid under this policy, assuming that they meet the Quantitative Standards outlined below.
+However, it should be noted that students who are enrolled half-time or more and who received failing grades in all classes with academic content, will be suspended (see probation-suspension policy under academic standards section).

-2. Quantitative Standards:
+2. Quantitative Standards